Work (physics): Mathematical calculation

 When a force component is perpendicular to the displacement of the object (such as when a body moves in a circular path under a central force), no work is done, since the cosine of 90° is zero.
 Thus, no work can be performed by gravity on a planet with a circular orbit (this is ideal, as all orbits are slightly elliptical).
 Also, no work is done on a body moving circularly at a constant speed while constrained by mechanical force, such as moving at constant speed in a frictionless ideal centrifuge.

 Work done by a variable force

 Calculating the work as "force times straight path segment" would only apply in the most simple of circumstances, as noted above.
 If force is changing, or if the body is moving along a curved path, possibly rotating and not necessarily rigid, then only the path of the application point of the force is relevant for the work done, and only the component of the force parallel to the application point velocity is doing work (positive work when in the same direction, and negative when in the opposite direction of the velocity).
 This component of force can be described by the scalar quantity called scalar tangential component (F cos(θ), where θ is the angle between the force and the velocity).
 And then the most general definition of work can be formulated as follows:

+Thus, the work done for a variable force can be expressed as a definite integral of force over displacement.

+If the displacement as a variable of time is given by ∆x(t), then work done by the variable force from t_{1} to t_{2} is:

+Thus, the work done for a variable force can be expressed as a definite integral of power over time.